 7. Anything with excessive packaging materials.
 Whether the thing is locked up tighter than Fort Knox or comes with packaging peanuts that seem to breed before the eyes, how long it takes to get it out of its container and how often we’re going to be picking those Styrofoam devil spawn off the floor is definitely something to consider.
 Ain’t nobody got the time nor the patience to spend 6 months digging it out and cleaning it up.

 8. Anything that requires a degree in astrophysics to assemble.
 If it calls for obscure tools even large chain hardware stores don’t carry and requires successful completion of 72 assembly steps just to get its base together, we’re good on it.
 It’s supposed to be a children’s toy, not a NASA space exploration pod.

 9. Anything with glitter.
-Play Doh and bubbles might be bad, but these have got nothing on glitter.
+Bubbles might be bad, but these have got nothing on glitter.
 Not only does the stuff stick to everything, but it magically appears on shirt collars and faces no matter how diligently you’ve inspected yourself before leaving the house and shows up at the least opportune times: when you run into a frenemy at the store, in first conversations with strangers, and during job interviews.
 And let’s face it — nothing makes others wonder whether you’re moonlighting as a stripper or secretly aspiring to be a unicorn more than glitter.